kendagriff/clean/README.md

 # Clean

-Provides a set of generators for implementing DCI, a simple and clean development pattern, in Rails.
+Provides a set of generators for implementing DCI, a simple and clean development pattern.

 ## Generators

 ### Data

 ```
-rails g data teachers:user
+clean data teachers:user
 ```

 Generates: